dherath/dherath.github.io/_posts/2017-07-15-serial-snake-robot.md

 }
 ```

 Instead of defining a sinusoidal movement pattern for the overall robot, the movement is replicated by creating **8 states or orientations** for the complete snake robot, where those states would be iteratively executed until we need the robot to stop.
-Note that there is no feedback loop here, and neither dose the robot know where its going.
+Note that there is no feedback loop here, and neither dose the robot know where it's going.
 The idea I wanted to test out here was the possibility of creating complex motion patterns ([Lateral Undulation](https://en.wikipedia.org/wiki/Undulatory_locomotion){: target="blank"} in this case) without the need for equations of motion or any sort of computation.

 As per the code below for ease of execution the entire snakes body of 20 joints is broken into 4 main segments, namely `head(M1-M5), body1(M6-M10), body2(M11-M15), tail(M16-M21)` where the operations of either **_moveJointRight(), moveJointLeft() or shrinkJoint()_** would be executed for a complete segment at a given iteration of the loop.